suellenmartinelli/newsql_disponibilidade/README.md

 <a id="referencias-sec7"></a>
 # Referências Bibliográficas

+<a id="STONEBRAKER-2007"></a>
+- STONEBRAKER, M. et al., 2007.
+“The End of an Architectural Era (It´s Time for a Complete Rewrite)”.
+In: Proceedings of the 33rd International Conference on Very Large Database, p.
+1150-1160.

 **----------------- não apagar os comandos / conteúdos abaixo para vermos como exemplos de marcação do markdown ----------------------**